-11. The problems persisted again and approximately 2 months later, namely on November 30, 2012, Transport Canada announced another Ford safety recall bearing Ford's recall number 12S41 regarding the 2013 Ford Escape once again (the model owned by the Plaintiffs) and the 2013 Ford Fusion equipped with a 1.6L engine, as follows, the whole as more fully appears from a copy of the Transport Canada Recall #2012399, communicated herewith as though recited at length herein as Exhibit R-5:
+11. The problems persisted again and approximately 2 months later, namely on November 30, 2012, Transport Canada announced another Ford safety recall bearing Ford's recall number 12S41 regarding the 2013 Ford Escape once again ((...)
+Plaintiff's model) and the 2013 Ford Fusion equipped with a 1.6L engine, as follows, the whole as more fully appears from a copy of the Transport Canada Recall #2012399, communicated herewith as though recited at length herein as Exhibit R-5: